 Providing this information will not help you.
 It only helps the insurance company.

 When it comes to your auto insurance policy, you do have a contract to honor.
 That means you have a legal obligation to your insurer.
-Promptly alert your insurance company about the accident – and nothing else.
-The law only requires you to provide basic information.
+Promptly alert your insurance company about the accident, and nothing else.
+The law only requires you to provide the necessary information.
 Once you have done that, you’ve met your responsibility.